numbas/editor-docs/source/jme-reference.rst

 -----------------

 .. function:: abs(x)
+              len(x)
+              length(x)

     Absolute value, or modulus.
-Defined for numbers, strings, ranges, vectors and lists.
+    Defined for numbers, strings, ranges, vectors, lists and dictionaries.
     In the case of a list, returns the number of elements.
     For a range, returns the difference between the upper and lower bounds.
+    For a dictionary, returns the number of keys.

     **Examples**:
         * ``abs(-8)`` → ``8``